Find Your Perfect School

 The degree programs are in business administration with concentrations in business leadership, management, marketing, criminal justice, and psychology.
 Associate and bachelor’s degrees are offered in these areas.

 BU’s tuition is fairly affordable, but there are also financial aid options to lighten the load.
 The annual tuition for full-time undergraduates is approximately $31,000 or roughly $15,000 per semester.
 But tuition reduction schemes can result in significant savings.

 FAFSA is just one form of financial aid that all Wildcats can apply for.
 Scholarship opportunities abound, too, with full tuition rides like the Edward Lin Harter & Sylvia Lloyd Harter Scholarship and the Ada Hopkins Lake Endowed Scholarship being prime examples.

-In conclusion, the no application fee policy will attract incoming college students because it’s one less expense.
-Check out these 20 schools and decide for yourself if one of them meets your criteria for the best college experience.
+The no application fee policy will attract incoming college students because it’s one less expense.
+Check out these schools and decide for yourself if one of them meets your criteria for the best college experience.